omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 ---
-title: How to install ArgoCD on kubernetes cluster
+title: How to install ArgoCD on Kubernetes cluster
 description: This is an article to explain how to install ArgoCD on kubernetes cluster.
 author: hakan
 category: kubernetes